Skip to main content

 Dr. Alexander McCampbell

-Alexander McCampbell is a venture partner at ATP.
-A pharmaceutical scientist specializing in rare and neurodegenerative diseases, Alex worked at Biogen for nine years, most recently as a vice president building and leading a translational team of 25 people in neuromuscular and muscle research.
+Alexander McCampbell heads the research efforts in neuroscience and rare diseases at F. Hoffmann-La Roche in Basel.
+Alex is an experienced drug developer with over 15 years of industry experience.
 He has advanced eight agents into the clinic with a range of modalities, including antibodies, small molecules, and antisense oligonucleotides, in disease areas including amyotrophic lateral sclerosis, Alzheimer’s disease, and spinal muscular atrophy (SMA).
-These efforts have resulted to date in one approved drug for SMA (Spinraza™) and multiple drug candidates in proof of concept or pivotal stage trials.
-Alex has also been integral in multiple business development deals as the scientific point person on strategic collaborations.
+These efforts helped enable both nusinersen (SMA) and tofersen (SOD1) to reach the market, with additional drug candidates in proof of concept trials.
 He has more than 30 publications spanning nearly two decades and multiple patents, and he has participated on scientific advisory boards and NIH study sections.
-Alex received his PhD in neuroscience from the University of Pennsylvania and completed his post-doctoral training at Harvard Medical School.
+Alex received his PhD in neuroscience from the University of Pennsylvania in the lab of Dr. Kurt Fischbeck and completed his post-doctoral training at Harvard Medical School.

 Ed Meyertholen